Judge-Mentality

 I've spent a good portion of the past few days watching the impeachment trial taking place in the Senate.
 To call what happened anything less than an act of domestic terrorism is to be complicit with what transpired.
 To have organized, provoked and commanded it is to be a willing accessory to murder and a traitor to the US Constitution.
 This should be as plain as day to anyone who is paying attention.

 As I watch this footage, I keep thinking: what rational person could have possibly believed that his or her life would be any better if they went to the Capitol with the intent to do harm to our democratically elected officials?
 Who thought that this was a good idea?
 And what exactly did they think January 7 was going to look like, anyway?
 Was it going to be like the end credits of Fight Club?
-Did they think that their credit card debt would suddenly be erased and that Kid Rock would replace Harriet Tubman on the $20 bill?
-Did they think that their king was going knight them?
+Did they think that their credit card debt would suddenly be erased and that Kid Rock would replace [the proposed] Harriet Tubman on the $20 bill?
+Did they think that their king was going to knight them?
 Did they think they'd be cracking some brewskis in the Senate Chamber with Ted Nugent, with everybody putting their feet up on desks, keeping it real?
 Or did they think that the nation would fall into complete anarchy, and that they could finally live out whatever other violent fantasies they had constructed?
 What was the endgame here?
 They must have known that a terrorist attack on the Capitol would not fundamentally change the way that our government functions, right?
 From the point-of-view of these terrorists, was this all just one big glorified act of self-destruction that was designed to bring down the entire nation with them?

 As I've written in a different article on another blog, when people don't believe that they have any kind of a future, this sense of impotence sometimes pushes them into doing terrible things in order to overcompensate for this.
 "My life sucks, so fuck you.
 Now my life matters."
 This is the terrorist's creed.
 As a domestic terrorist group organized under the flag of Donald Trump, it seems that most of the people who invaded the Capitol subscribed to this basic tenet, resulting in a rabid expression of toxic masculinity times a few thousand, all instigated and coordinated by their dear leader and his accomplices.